-This field guide was created to aid Georgia Adopt-A-Stream volunteer monitors in the identification of macroinvertebrates in the field.
+This field guide was created to aid Georgia Adopt-A-Stream (AAS) volunteer monitors in the identification of macroinvertebrates in the field.
 The guide features illustrations of each macroinvertebrate along with detailed descriptions of common characteristics.
 With this information, volunteers will be able to identify macroinvertebrates to the order or family level.

 After obtaining a representative sample according to the AAS protocols found in the Macroinvertebrate Monitoring Manual, compare macroinvertebrates to the illustrations.
-Pav close attention to the body shape and the number of legs and tails, as the size and color may vary.
+Pay close attention to the body shape and the number of legs and tails, as the size and color may vary.

-The macroinvertebrates are divided into three categories according to their dissolved oxygen requirements: sensitive, somewhat sensitive, and tolerant.
-Taxa in the sensitive category require streams that have high levels of dissolved oxygen, such as mayflies and water pennies.
-Somewhat-sensitive taxa, such as the net-spinning caddisflies and dragonflies, can survive in streams with moderate levels of dissolved oxygen.
+The macroinvertebrates are divided into three categories according to their dissolved requirements: sensitive, somewhat sensitive, and tolerant.
+Taxa in the sensitive category require streams that have high levels of dissolved oxygen, such as mayflies and water Somewhat-sensitive taxa, pennies. such the and net-spinning caddisflies dragonflies. survive in streams with moderate levels of dissolved oxyen.
 Taxa in the tolerant category can survive in degraded streams with very low dissolved oxygen levels, such as aquatic worms, blackflies, and lunged snails.
-By identifying the macroinvertebrates and their tolerance category, volunteer monitors can determine the overall health of their adopted stream.
+By identifying the macroinvertebrates category, volunteer monitors can determine the overall health of their adopted stream.